AnimaApp/docs/src/v3/sketch/getting-started/projects.md

 ## How to Create a Project
 --->

-There a 2 easy ways to create a Project:
+There two easy ways to create a Project:

 ### **From Sketch:**
 1. Click **Preview in Browser**
-2. Click the drop-down menu on the *Fast Preview* window
+2. Click the drop-down menu on the **Fast Preview* window
 3. Click **"New Project"**
 4. Enter new Project's name
 5. Select a Team from the owner dropdown menu, or create a new Team